100 things to do in Brisbane

 67. Saddle up and ride a steed from the quaint little town of Dayboro to Ocean View Estates Winery and Restaurant for a tasty lunch and wine tasting.

-71. Hot foot it to the Ekka in August for the requisite Dagwood dog and strawberry sundae.
+69. Hot foot it to the EKKA (Queensland’s Royal Show) in August for the requisite Dagwood dog and Strawberry Sundae.

-75. Sleep in the same bed Rod Stewart, the Queen and Taylor Swift did at the Stamford Plaza Hotel.
+75. Sleep in the same bed Rod Stewart, the Queen and Taylor Swift did at the Stamford Plaza Hotel in the city.

 76. Dive into Brisbane’s history with a dip at the Spring Hill Baths.
 This little beauty was built in 1886 as Brisbane’s first in-ground pool and the quaint colourful change rooms on the pool’s edge are a nod to a time gone by.

 82. Love a latte?
-Express your affection under Brisbane’s own Eiffel Tower at La Dolce Vita on Park Road.
+Express your affection under Brisbane’s own Eiffel Tower at La Dolce Vita in Milton.

 93. Go to jail without committing a crime with a Boggo Road Gaol Historical Tour.